 – 5pm on Tuesday 14 June 2022 for consideration at the July 2022 meeting.

 Click here to find out which organisations we have most recently supported with charitable grants.

 Click here to view our Annual Report and Financial Statements for the year ended 31 December 2020.

 Edmonds and Coles Scholarships

-The Edmonds and Coles Scholarships Charity makes financial awards, usually between £100 and £1,000 for any educational purpose approved by the charity’s governors.
-Awards may include small grants for the purchase of books or equipment needed for a course of education or training, or help with travel costs.
+The Edmonds and Coles Scholarships Charity makes financial grants, usually between £100 and £1,000 for any educational purpose approved by the charity’s governors.
+Grants might cover the purchase of books or equipment needed for education or training, or help with travel costs.

-In 1708 Edward Colston appointed the Society of Merchant Venturers to manage the Colston’s Hospital Foundation and since then, the Society has managed a number of other trusts.
-By far the largest is the St Monica Trust endowment fund, currently valued at over £250 million.
+In 1708, Edward Colston appointed the Society of Merchant Venturers to manage the Colston’s Hospital Foundation, which went on to become Colston’s School and Montpelier High School and, since then, SMV has managed a number of other trusts.
+By far the largest is the St Monica Trust endowment fund, currently valued at over £300 million.

-Since the end of World War II part of the St Monica Trust endowment funds have been held in agricultural estates and commercial properties, which have proved to be a shrewd investment.
-The estates, which total about 21,000 acres, are managed by SMV’s Estates and Property Sub-Committee advised by the Land Steward as well as the commercial properties with advice from the Managing Agent.
+Since the end of World War II, part of the St Monica Trust endowment fund has been held in agricultural estates, stocks and shares, which has proven to be a wise investment and provides long-term financial security for the St Monica Trust.
+The estates, which total around 19,250 acres, are managed by SMV’s Estates and Property Sub-Committee, with professional advice.

 By agreement with the Charity Commissioners, the funds of charities too small to be invested separately are held in the Society of Merchant Venturers’ Charity Investment Pool.
 The funds are managed by finance and investment sub-committees, which take professional advice as appropriate.
 For a list of managed trusts, please click here.